![]() |

 Due to the similar register layout, the meter types can be replaced with virtually no change in program.
 The SMD230, of course, can only be used if one phase (L1) is sufficient.
 Due to its technical inferiority it is not recommended except if space limitations on the DIN rails are hard.

-This hometersControl application variant uses two three phase meters: A - slave 0: a SDM530Modbus three phase meter for the whole house.
+The usage of said two three phase meters is: A - slave 3: a SDM530Modbus three phase meter for the whole house.
 L1 L2 L3 are the three phases, each max.
 80 A to supply the building under experiment.
 Import means power flows from public supply.
 Export is considered prohibited and will be inhibited by controlling suitable consumers, as water tank heater, and the buffer battery.
-In 2023 a car chargers power control/limit (by PWM) will be added.
-B - slave 3: a SDM630Modbus meter is used for two solar panel groups (A1/mJB, B3/big) and one for waste (ballast) and battery (C3/xLD).
+In 2023 a car chargers power control/limit (by PWM) was added.
+As there is no suitable electric cars for an reasonable this feature is not used, yet.
+B - slave 0: a SDM630Modbus meter is used for two solar panel groups (A1/mJB, B3/big) and one for waste (ballast) and battery (C3/xLD).
 Import means power flow from panels respectively battery; export means battery charging and extra (waste/ballast) consumers including idle inverter losses.

 Timing

-The program has a cyclic process control (in SPS manner).
+The program has a cyclic process control (in SPS manner, like Simatic, e.g.).
 As of Revision 150 we have

 a) a 20 ms cycle for phase packet switching